Conditions

 Women who receive a late diagnosis of ADHD often experience adverse outcomes like substance abuse, interpersonal conflict, and feelings of inadequacy because of their symptoms.

-What Are the Symptoms of ADHD in Women?
+What are the symptoms of ADHD in women?

 Women can experience the same symptoms of ADHD as men.
 However, women are more likely to have inattentive symptoms than hyperactive-impulsive symptoms.